beshimir/AutomationTask_v1/README.md

 ## Note about task
 I did not understand the paragraph in the description, quote:
 > * "Important: Do not implement the test tool itself, only the tests and their supporting framework.
-Use the API supplied for reference on what methods are available." * as it would have been nearly impossible to implement some testing methods using only Exists, Read, Write etc. without knowing how they work in detail.
+Use the API supplied for reference on what methods are available." * <

+As it would have been nearly impossible to implement some testing methods using only Exists, Read, Write etc. without knowing how they work in detail.

 ## Note about proposed solutions
 There are many things to improve in this, but I would like to list some improvements I would've liked to make if more time was available: